JoshOrndorff/recipes/text/3-entrees/currency.md

 ## Just Plain Currency

-To use a balances type in the runtime, import the [`Currency`](https://substrate.dev/rustdocs/v2.0.0-rc2/frame_support/traits/trait.Currency.html) trait from `frame_support`.
+To use a balance type in the runtime, import the [`Currency`](https://substrate.dev/rustdocs/v2.0.0-rc2/frame_support/traits/trait.Currency.html) trait from `frame_support`.